-In the example below, we are invoking overloaded method with primitive(int) formal argument that has the same data type as actual argument’s data type.
-We are invoking another method with argument of Long wrapper Object.
-Compiler starts searching for the method having the same reference type (Long wrapper class).
+In the example below, we are invoking the overloaded method with primitive(int) formal argument that has the same data type as the actual argument’s data type.
+We are invoking another method with the argument of Long wrapper Object.
+The compiler starts searching for the method having the same reference type (Long wrapper class).
 Since there is no method having with parameter of Long wrapper class.
-So, It searches for method which can accept the parameter bigger than long primitive data type as an argument.
+So, It searches for a method that can accept the parameter bigger than long primitive data type as an argument.
 In this case, it finds a method with float primitive data type and invokes it.

 Method Overloading with Widening and Boxing Together

-But boxing followed by widening is acceptable if this is passed to a reference of type Object.
-See the following example for this.
+Note: Geeks, but boxing followed by Upcasting is acceptable if this is passed to a reference of type Object for which we will be proposing another example as follows: